Energy label for tyres

 Appendix 4.2 of the Federal Energy Efficiency Ordinance regulates the indication of the fuel efficiency category and other properties of tyres.
 It stipulates how the label has to be displayed and also regulates the corresponding data that are not visible where tyres are offered for sale.

-The above appendix is oriented on Regulation (EC) No. 1222/2009.
+The above appendix is oriented on Regulation (EU) No. 2020/740.

 Link: